P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 In the description of **hack**, the meaning of hacking (cracking) of the server itself is ambiguous, so it is written as **cheat**.

+Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT-en.md).
+By participating in this project you agree to abide by its terms.

 ### Markdown formatting (This area is not so important)

 This document defines a simple markdown grammar to make it easy for users to understand.